Updated: Jan 3

 NOTE 1: that Hibiscus is only in Himalayan Long Life Botanicals Super Superfood Reds and is 5% by volume.
 Please factor that in, when consuming.

 NOTE 2: While these above are amazing reports, our super superfoods do not include high volumes of hibiscus.
 If you are ill, please go to a physician.
-If on the other hand, you want good health by a cross selection of good nutrition, with an associated long life, our super superfoods are available for you.
+If on the other hand, you want good health by a cross selection of good nutrition, our super superfoods are available for you.

 Here is more for you: